Fourth Ray Beauty: Low Cost Luxury Your Skin Needs?

-While there are quite a few brands that I wish it was easier to get in Europe, the one that stands out the absolute most is Fourth Ray Beauty.
+While there are quite a few brands that I wish were a little easier to get hold of in Europe, the one that stands out the absolute most is Fourth Ray Beauty.

-Having been lucky enough to get a few of their products over from the States earlier this year I can only say that since I’ve started using them I’ve sort of regretted starting my obsession- because I already know it’s going to leave a genuine hole in my routine when I run out of this budget-yet-high-quality brand.
+Having been lucky enough to previously get a few of their products over from the States, I can only say that it started something of an obsession that I know is going to end up becoming pretty expensive in customs charges.

 Most famous for their face milks, cleansing oils and natural botanicals, the brand is vegan, as well as paraben, pthalate and synthetic fragrance free.

-Of the three products I bought- the Good Mood Gel Moisturizer, Rainfall 2% Hyaluronic Acid, and Watermelon Face Milk– Good Mood has probably been my favourite so far, simply because it has turned out to be so wearable even in the extreme heat this last summer.
+Of the three products I own- the Good Mood Gel Moisturizer, Rainfall 2% Hyaluronic Acid, and Watermelon Face Milk– Good Mood has probably been my favourite so far, simply because it has turned out to be so wearable in all seasons (and it does also smell seriously good).

-Pretty much your typical no-nonsense hyaluronic acid serum (similar to what you’d get from say The Ordinary) and does what it says on the bottle (ie hydrate), this has a slightly sticky texture on first application, before drying to a non-sticky formula that has a slight cucumber scent (which I really like).
+Pretty much your typical no-nonsense hyaluronic acid serum (similar to what you’d get from say The Ordinary), this does what it says on the bottle (ie hydrate) and has a slightly sticky texture on first application, before drying to a non-sticky formula that has a slight cucumber scent (which I really like).

 Great for: Simple hydration.